 Winners then go on to represent the GATF Powwow at ten other powwows throughout the year and are engaged with the Spokane community through service projects and being a part of the Lilac Festival Parade in the spring.

 Youth Powwow & Family Fun Day: 12 pm- 4 pm

-The powwow weekend is also includes a youth day to provide families with fun activities and community health and higher education resources.
+The powwow weekend also includes a youth day to provide families with fun activities, community health, and higher education resources.
 This Family Fun Day is held in conjunction with the Youth Powwow.
 This year the hosts are Miss Spokane McKenzie Moody and retired Chicago Bear Levi Horn.